bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 + check_for_ongoing = Should this condition pass if the request is ongoing?
 Allowed values: "false" or "true".
   - "false" this condition will pass if the request is not ongoing.
 I.e. has not yet started, or has been fulfilled or ignored and is gone again.
   - "true" this condition will pass if the request is currently ongoing.
 I.e. the player can see the request message from Caesar, and still has a chance to fullfill it.

+### Resource storage available
++ type = resource_storage_available
++ resource = What resource to use.
+Allowed values: (Any resource name) "wheat", "timber", "marble", etc.
++ check = What sort of check are we doing.
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
++ value = The amount to check for.
+Allowed values: Any number from 0 to 1000000000.
++ storage_type = What type of storages to check in.
+Allowed values: "all", "granaries", "warehouses".
+  - Note: If you check for non-food types in granaries, the answer will always be 0.
++ respect_settings = Only count empty storage space that is set to accept the target resource.
+Allowed values: "false" or "true".
+  - Note: If false, will count any open storage space, regardless of if the player has set the target resource to be allowed there.
+  - Example: A lone warehouse is set to accept up to 8 wheat and 24 wood.
+And has only 4 wheat stored.
+If respect_settings = true, the answer is 4.
+If respect_settings = false, the answer is 28.

+### Resource stored count
++ type = resource_stored_count
++ resource = What resource to use.
+Allowed values: (Any resource name) "wheat", "timber", "marble", etc.
++ check = What sort of check are we doing.
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
++ value = The amount to check for.
+Allowed values: Any number from 0 to 1000000000.
++ storage_type = What type of storages to check in.
+Allowed values: "all", "granaries", "warehouses".
+  - Note: If you check for non-food types in granaries, the answer will always be 0.

 ### Rome Wages